 In the last few years, commercial drones have been changing and modernizing traditional surveying workflows on construction, mining, aggregates, and waste management sites all over the world.
 They provide accurate site data in significantly less time and at lower cost than traditional options.

 But when it comes to actually getting a drone program up and running on your site, there can be a lot unknowns about how to do it right.
 Before we dive into the particulars, you might be wondering why you’d want to start a drone surveying program on your site in the first place.
-It’s simple:
+It’s simple if you follow these five steps:

 When you switch from traditional base-and-rover surveying to drone surveying on site, you are setting yourself and team up to make better, data-driven decisions.
 The efficiency of drones surveying allows you to shave days or weeks off typical surveying workflows.